jelmer/janitor/site/index.rst

 * XMPP: *jelmer@jelmer.uk*

 It would be great if you can also give me an idea of what specifically you don’t appreciate about these merge proposals, and if there’s anything I can do to improve them.

+Alternatively, propose a change to the `policy <https://salsa.debian.org/jelmer/debian-janitor/blob/master/policy.conf>`_ on Salsa.

 This is great.
 How do I get it to automatically push improvements to my repository?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~